 7.3 Firms should measure the nominal value of the off-balance sheet securitisation position as a reasoned and prudent estimate of the credit enhancement provided by SES, for example as compared to a retained first loss tranche.
-Firms should apply a 1,250% risk weight to this nominal value, or alternatively deduct from capital.
+Firms should (subject to Article 253 of the Securitisation (CRR) Part of the PRA Rulebook) apply a 1,250% risk weight to this nominal value, or alternatively deduct from capital.6

 7.4 The presence of excess spread in traditional securitisations (TES) may, in certain transactions where accounting derecognition has not been achieved, impact the transfer of credit risk to third parties, where it is used to absorb losses thus providing credit enhancement to more senior tranches.
 The PRA is primarily concerned where the excess spread results from the securitised exposures being sold below their market value, for instance, where the securitised exposures are sold at par value despite their fair value being higher than par.
-In these circumstances, the PRA expects firms to treat the credit enhancement provided by TES in a similar manner to the approach described for SES, by measuring the credit enhancement provided and applying a 1,250% risk weight or deducting from capital accordingly.
-The PRA is open to considering alternative methods for firms to measure the credit enhancement provided.
-As the PRA considers excess spread a complex feature, firms may approach the PRA to discuss potential transactions with such a feature ahead of execution, as set out in paragraph 2.8.
+In these circumstances, the PRA expects firms to treat the credit enhancement provided by TES in a similar manner to the approach described for SES, by measuring the credit enhancement provided and (subject to Article 253 of the Securitisation)